b1-88er/b1-88er.github.io/_posts/2015-11-12-links-in-elixir.markdown

 ![oracle matrix meme]({{ site.baseurl }}/images/3_musketeers_links.jpg)
 </span>

-By far we were killing processes that we children of other processes.
+By far we were killing processes that were children of other processes.
 The question is:

 > Q: What if I kill the parent, will links break then?